Do you speak English and another language? Help us translate Quform

 /languages/iphorm-form-builder.potinside the plugin files

-- Your WordPress locale code which you can find at http://codex.wordpress.org/WordPress_in_Your_Language.
-After the section title of each language, in brackets, you’ll find the locale code.
+- Your WordPress Locale code which you can find at http://wpcentral.io/internationalization/.
+In the table row for your language, you’ll find the locale code in the WordPress Locale column.
 For example:

 - For Polish the locale code is